fourcatsteam/NaturalAPI_Project/index.md

 The project is created by the **FourCats** team for the _**Software Engineering**_ exam of the *Degree Course in Computer Science of the University of Padua*.
-> *More information can be found by consulting the documentation that will be made public when the project is delivered.*
+> *More information can be found by consulting the [documentation](https://github.com/fourcatsteam/NaturalAPI_Project/blob/master/Documentation).*

 ## To begin with:
 #### To use the product you must have installed on your system the JVM (Java Virtual Machine) included in JRE (Java Runtime Environment) downloadable at the following link: [JRE](https://www.java.com/it/download/).